-Astronaut Ellison Onizuka Science Day is an annual FREE and fun-filled day of science and space exploration!
-Held each January at the University of Hawai’i at Hilo, the event is comprised of hands-on STEM workshops, a guest lecture by a NASA astronaut, and interactive displays.
-Students in grades 3-12, parents, and teachers of any grade level are welcome.
+Prior to COVID, Astronaut Ellison Onizuka Science Day was an annual FREE and fun-filled day of science and space exploration.
+Held each January at the University of Hawai’i at Hilo, the event was comprised of hands-on STEM workshops, a guest lecture by a NASA astronaut, and interactive displays.
+Students in grades 3-12, parents, and teachers of any grade level were welcome.

-Students preregister and chose two unique sessions from a list of 20+ workshops.
-The day starts off with exciting displays where students interact with scientists passionate about their fields of study.
-The morning keynote speaker is by a real astronaut, who later signs autographed photos.
-Students are provided a free bento lunch between morning and afternoon sessions.
+Students preregistered and choose two unique sessions from a list of 20+ workshops.
+The day started off with exciting displays where students interacted with scientists passionate about their fields of study.
+The morning keynote speaker was a real astronaut, who later signed autographed photos.
+Students were provided a free bento lunch between morning and afternoon sessions.

-Zonta Club of Hilo supports this annual event by registering and greeting participants as they arrive and providing support to presenters in the classroom sessions.
+Zonta Club of Hilo supported this annual event by registering and greeting participants as they arrived and providing support to presenters in the classroom sessions.

 Ellison Onizuka, Astronaut